hcomet/cydWeeWX/README.md

 </p>

 1. Click on the **Setup** button to go to a page where you can enter your WeeWX URL.
 The URL must start with "_HTTP://_" and end with a slash, "_/_".
-2. Click **Save** to save the WeeWX URL and hit the browser back button to return to the COnfiguration Portal main page.
+2. Click **Save** to save the WeeWX URL and hit the browser back button to return to the Configuration Portal main page.
 3. Now click **Configure WiFi** to go to the WiFi configuration page.
 4. Enter the _SSID_ and _Password_ for you WiFI network then click **Save**.
 5. At this point the cydWeeWX will attempt to connect to your WiFi network and then display your current weather data.